HigherOrderCO/Kind/spec.md

 ```

 The first 5 rules are just the plain Calculus of Constructions.
 Notice that we have `Type : Type`, which should not introduce an inconsistency (see below).
-The next 3 rules enable implicit duplication, giving Formality the power to express Church iteration (i.e., bounded for-loops, recursion, etc.).
-The last 3 rules are Self-Types, allowing Formality to express inductive datatypes.
+The next 3 rules enable implicit duplication, giving EATT the power to express Church iteration (i.e., bounded for-loops, recursion, etc.).
+The last 3 rules are Self-Types, allowing EATT to express inductive datatypes.
 Finally, we also allow mutually recursive definitions inside types and erased positions, which isn't shown here.

 ## Examples